 To begin with, do the research.
 Before submitting your FOIA request or Open Records request, see if the agency has already made the information publicly available.
 Complete information searches on the individual agency website and in their FOIA Libraries.
-If the information isn’t available, you should then proceed with a FOIA request.
+If the information isn’t available, you should proceed with a FOIA request.

 Secondly, it’s important to identify the correct government agency for your request.
 There are over 100+ federal agencies, not including state agencies, and each is responsible for managing its own requests.
 In order to not delay receiving a response, make sure you have identified the right agency.
 The FOIA.gov website is a helpful resource to identify agencies including their individual FOIA regulations.